Crystal of the Seven Mists

 Prince Tylox laughed, which granted did not happen often.
 Unusually for him, he was in a good mood this evening because old friends he had not seen for some time had come to Count Corvus’s ball.
 One was Lord Leo Griffin, Lord Lamont Griffin’s father.
 Father and son were nothing alike, didn’t even look alike come to that.
 His son had been spoilt by his mother making him arrogant and irresponsible with money.
 Lord Leo Griffin on the other hand had risen through the ranks honourably.
 He had made most of his money as a trader of fine antiquities.
 The only problem Lord Leo Griffin had was making sure his son did not squander his estate away.

 Lamont Griffin had a penchant for gambling, which was bad enough but now he insisted his father bail him out every time he owed large amounts of money.
 Lord Leo Griffin was tiring of his son’s behaviour.
-He often remarked that he had half a mind to leave his son to pay off his own debts; see if that didn’t make him stand on his own two feet and straighten him out.
+He often remarked he had half a mind to leave his son to pay off his own debts; see if that didn’t make him stand on his own two feet and straighten him out.

 Squaring up to Sabian, Lord Lamont Griffin demanded, “Where in the blue blazes is Princess Shamone?
 I made her promise me the next dance.”